Inoshas/AIM-HIGH/README.md

 -**Microcomputer:** The brain of our robot is powered by the Raspberry Pi 4, a powerful microcomputer that serves as the central processing unit for executing our code.
 Complementing the Raspberry Pi is the Lego BuildHAT, a dedicated hardware attachment facilitating seamless integration of sensors and enhancing the overall capabilities of our robot.

 -**Camera Module:** For advanced vision capabilities, we are utilizing the Raspberry Pi Camera Module.
-This allows our robot to capture visual data, a crucial aspect of the upcoming Phase 2 where we will be implementing machine learning for sign recognition.
+This allows our robot to capture visual data, a crucial aspect of the upcoming Phase 2 and phase 3.

 ## Project Phases: